 Now that you understand the benefits, let’s take an in-depth look at a few Local SEO best practices so that you can figure out how to do local SEO for your business properly.

 Local SEO marketing extends even into the offline realm.
-Traditional marketing can be a great way to boost your online presence.
+Traditional marketing can be a great approach to establishing an online presence for your business.
 For example, let’s say you send direct mail to several neighborhoods promoting your business.
 At the bottom of your promotion, you append your social media (i.e., Facebook, Instagram, Snapchat, etc.).
 As a result of your direct mail campaign, your social media following may increase substantially.
 If you add your website URL to the promotion you may see a boost in website traffic.

 Applying local SEO best practices to billboards, radio ads, and TV commercials can also enhance relevant website traffic.
 Posting your website and social media handles in your traditional marketing campaigns can have a very real effect on your local SEO due to the potential online traffic that may result.